St Johnsbury, VT 05819-2241

 Responsive, client-focused corporate and commercial transactional attorney.

-As a member, and Vice Chair, of Downs Rachlin Martin's Business Law Group, Mary Parent works with a wide variety of local and national businesses to advise them with respect to corporate and commercial legal affairs.
+As a director in and Vice Chair of Downs Rachlin Martin's Business Law Group, Mary Parent works with a wide variety of local and national businesses to advise them with respect to corporate, commercial, and transactional matters.
 When Mary engages with a client, she does so at the strategic level, collaborating with clients to propose solutions that benefit their businesses, whether working through issues in connection with an acquisition of key assets, negotiating a commercial lease for a preferred location, drafting complex supply and license agreements, preparing software license agreements, assisting a newly-formed entity with respect to their corporate governance and operation, or assisting a company as it sells its assets or dissolves.
 Mary's clients describe her as responsive to their needs and goals, and appreciate how she documents their transactions in a reasonable manner, using plain English documents, without "over-lawyering."
-She has experience with a broad range of transactions from financing, venture capital, mergers and acquisitions to succession planning and assisting non-profit corporations with obtaining 501(c)(3) status.
+She has experience with a broad range of transactions from financing, intellectual property, venture capital, mergers and acquisitions to succession planning and assisting non-profit corporations with obtaining 501(c)(3) status.